heliogoodbye/STFQ-404-Manager/README.md

 ## How to use STFQ 404 Manager

-Sure, here are step-by-step instructions for using the "STFQ 404 Manager" plugin:

 1. **Installation**:
    - Download the "STFQ 404 Manager" plugin.
    - Upload the plugin folder to the `wp-content/plugins/` directory of your WordPress installation.